floatingpixels/supabase-nuxt/docs/testing.md

 - **Validate** — lint, typecheck, and the hermetic unit suite with coverage (`pnpm test:unit --coverage`).
 Needs no Docker and finishes in seconds.
-- **E2E** — installs Playwright Chromium, starts the local Supabase stack, seeds it, and runs `test:nuxt` plus the Playwright suite.
+- **E2E** — installs Playwright Chromium, runs the packed-consumer regression, starts the local Supabase stack, seeds it, and runs `test:nuxt` plus the Playwright suite.
 Chromium only: the module's session handling is server-side, and the full three-engine matrix stays available locally via `pnpm test:e2e`.
 The Playwright report is uploaded as an artifact with short retention, because traces can contain